matpow2/cuwo/README.md

 It currently has the best protocol coverage among all the server projects out there, and has features like

-* Cross-platform (Windows, Mac OS X, Linux, FreeBSD, etc.)
+* Cross-platform support (Windows, Mac OS X, Linux, FreeBSD, what have you)
+* Console logging
+* MOTD message
-* Scripting (see the minimal scripts/welcome.py example)
+* Scripting (see the minimal welcome.py example)
 * Advanced configuration
+* Ban system
-* Commands (/kick, /say, /whereis, /etc.)
+* Commands (/kick, /say, /whereis, /setclock, /kill, /stun. etc.)
-* Rights management
+* Rights management (/login password)
 * IRC bot
+* PvP script
+* Lower CPU requirements than normal server
+* ... and much more!

 Running
 =======